 White Rock Springs and White Fir Springs are two nearly adjacent sites on public lands managed by the U.S. Forest Service.
 Both of these sites contain not only jasper thundereggs, but also some different types of agate.
 These sites are accessed via state highway 26 east of Prineville, Oregon.
 At milepost 41, Wildcat Mountain Road (NF 3350) heads to the north and both of the sites are within a few miles and are well signed.

-The most popular pay-to-dig site in central Oregon is without question Richardsons Rock Ranch in Madras.
+The most popular pay-to-dig site in central Oregon is without question Richardsons Rock Ranch in Madras (call before going to see if open for digging).
 This private thunderegg dig site produces tons of thundereggs for the casual and serious rockhound alike.
 The ranch boasts of 6 different dig sites, each of which is increasingly more difficult to dig.
 One dig site even requires the use of high clearance 4 wheel drive vehicles.
 While some of there easy dig sites are suitable for families with young rockhounds.

 Where To Find Thunder Eggs In Washington